-Due to the COVID-19 pandemic, many people are now working remotely, perhaps for the first time in their entire careers.
+Due to the COVID-19 pandemic, many people are now working remotely, perhaps for the first time in their entire careers and companies have a hard time finding a way to improve remote teams to be efficient.
 Fortunately, there are many available virtual collaboration tools–both free and online that are available and easy to add to your existing technology stack.
-However, there are still many organizations who still struggle with this shift, mainly because they are not sure how to best utilize these new tools or how to communicate with their team members in a virtual setup.
+However, there are still many organizations that still struggle to improve remote team collaboration with this shift, mainly because they are not sure how to best utilize these new tools or how to communicate with their team members in a virtual setup.

 There are a ton of perks when you have a remote team– access to talent worldwide, increased savings, and improved productivity, to name a few – but it does have its issues and challenges.
 Here are just three of them: